mattpe/ucad/11-security.md

 1. **Authentication**
    - Implement strong authentication mechanisms to ensure that only authorized users or systems can access the API.
    - Common methods include API keys, OAuth, JWT (JSON Web Tokens), or other token-based systems.
+   - 2FA (Two-Factor Authentication) or MFA (Multi-Factor Authentication) can be used to add an extra layer of security.
 1. **Authorization**
    - Define and enforce proper access controls to restrict users or systems to only the resources they are allowed to access.
    - Implement role-based access control (RBAC) or attribute-based access control (ABAC) as needed.
 (Models can be combined.)